grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-slack.md

 The Slack contact point is ready to receive alert notifications.

-To add this contact point to your alert:
+To add this contact point to your alert, complete the following steps.

 1. In Grafana, **navigate to Alerting** > **Alert rules**.
 Edit or create a new alert rule.
 1. Scroll down to the **Configure labels and notifications** section.